AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025430444

 Funding

-This work was supported by Biomaterials and Regenerative Medicine Institute Cooperative Research Project, Shanghai Jiao Tong University School of Medicine (Project No.2022LHB04); Fundamental research program funding of Ninth People's Hospital affiliated to Shanghai Jiao Tong university School of Medicine (Project No. JYZZ210)
+This work was supported by the Biomaterials and Regenerative Medicine Institute Cooperative Research Project, Shanghai Jiao Tong University School of Medicine (Project No. 2022LHB04), and the Fundamental Research Program Funding of Ninth People’s Hospital Affiliated to Shanghai Jiao Tong University School of Medicine (Project No. JYZZ210).
+The National Key Research and Development Program of China (2023YFC2413600).

 Conflict of interest